fommil/fpmortals/manuscript/complete.md

 The obvious implementation for `.element` is to defer to `ISet.contains`, but it is not possible because `.element` provides `Equal` whereas `.contains` requires `Order`.
-This is why `.contains` is a method specific to `ISet`, functionally the same but giving better performance guarantees.
+This is why `.contains` is a method specific to `ISet`, functionally the same as linear-search `.element` but giving better performance (approximating binary search).

 `ISet` is unable to provide a `Functor` for the same reason.
 In practice this turns out to be a sensible constraint: performing a `.map` would involve